leehblue/texpander/README.md

 ## Usage

 The text expansion files reside in your `~/.texpander` directory.
-Name the files in the format of `abbreviation.txt` where `abbreviation` is the thing you want to type and the contents of the file is what you want to have dropped into your file as the expanded text.
+Name the files in the format of `abbreviation.txt` where `abbreviation` is the thing you want to type and the content of the file is what you want to have pasted into your document.

-I have `crtl+space` assigned to run texpander.
+I have `crtl+space` assigned to run `~/bin/texpander.sh`.
 So, if I'm typing an email, it doesn't matter if I'm in gmail (using Firefox, Chrome, Opera, or Vivaldi), Thunderbird, Vim, or Nylas, the workflow is the same.
 I have a couple different email signatures that I use.
 If I am writing to somebody about Cart66, the [WordPress Shopping Cart plugin](https://cart66.com), I'll use my Cart66 signature.
 I have a file `~/.texpander/sig66.txt` that has all my contact info and so forth for Cart66.

+To use Texpander:

-- Start writing an email to somebody
+- Start writing an email to somebody (or start editing any document)
-- Put my cursor where I want my email signature to be pasted in
+- Put your cursor where you want your email signature to be pasted
 - Type `ctrl+space` (or whatever keyboard shortcut you set up)
 - A zenity window will appear asking for your abbreviation
-- Type in `sig66` hit Enter (or click "OK")
+- Type in `sig66` and hit Enter (or click "OK")
-- The contents of `~/.texpander/sig66.txt` is pasted into the email
+- The contents of `~/.texpander/sig66.txt` is pasted into your document

-I also use Vim for all kinds of writing and coding.
+If I'm not in a web browser I'm in the terminal working in Vim.
 I've got some texpander files that I use in Vim.
-I always use Vim in the terminal which works a little differently from other GUI apps in that you have to type `ctrl+space+v` to paste stuff.
+The terminal works a little differently from other GUI apps in that you have to type `ctrl+space+v` to paste stuff.
 In texpander.sh there is a check to see if the active window is a terminal.
 If so, it will paste using `ctrl+space+v` if not then it will paste normally as `ctrl+v`

 ## Contributing